 Deferred inflows of resources represent an increase in net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until then.
 The Hospital has deferred inflows of resources related to pension and OPEB liabilities.
 The deferred inflows of resources consist of the unamortized portion of the net difference between projected and actual earnings on pension plan investments, changes in assumptions and other differences between expected and actual experience, all associated with the Hospital's participation in the related KPERS pension or OPEB plans.
 In addition, deferred inflows of resources include noncapital appropriations from the County related to the ensuing year's budget and grants received that relate to a future period.
 The Hospital's deferred inflows of resources related to pensions are recognized as a component of compensation expense over five years for the difference in projected and actual earnings, or over the expected remaining service life of the related plans.
-Noncapital appropriations are recognized as a revenue when earned.
+Noncapital appropriations are recognized as inflows of resources in the period the amounts become available and grants are recognized as revenue when earned.